timmcginley/41936/Roles/Architecture/Reqs/README.md

 # Architecture Requirements

+## An integrated building design
-## A welcoming and inclusive building
+* it should be a welcoming and inclusive building
-why would people go to the building - how does it seem interesting / inviting?
+* why would people go to the building - how does it seem interesting / inviting?
-Is it a landmark building and to what extent does it try and blend into the surroundings?
+* Is it a landmark building and to what extent does it try and blend into the surroundings?
 How do we know it is a DTU building but also something new?
 What statement is it making?

-## More than the sum of its parts
-Consider the different elements of the building and how they are combined to support the subject and project requirements.
+* Consider the different elements of the building and how they are combined to support the subject and project requirements.

 ## Site